redewiedergabe/corpus/resources/docs/metadata.md

 `rwk_source_textid_short`

 Example: `rwk_grenz_123_2` means this is the second excerpt drawn from a text with the (project-internal) ID 123.
 The text comes from the source grenz (magazine "Die Grenzboten").

 The ending `short` can only appear for the newspaper/magazine sources (mkhz and grenz) and marks files that contain full articles (rather than excerpts) which are shorter than 500 tokens.

+The file names for the additional material follow the same pattern, but use  `rwz` combined with a subcorpus name as prefix. `samplenumber` or `short` is omitted, if the file contains a complete text.

 # Metadata table